-Czechia extradites Indian suspect in plot to kill Sikh separatist to US
+Czech Republic sends Indian suspect in plot to kill Sikh separatist to US

-If convicted, Nikhil Gupta faces up to 20 years in prison.
+If convicted after his extradition, Nikhil Gupta faces up to 20 years in prison.

 The Czech Republic has extradited an Indian man to the United States who is suspected of involvement in an unsuccessful plot to kill a Sikh separatist.